lembn/freez/README.md

 # freez

-Create single-file executables from python programs ony any python-running system. `freez` takes the entry point script for a program and freezes the entire program it into a single-file executable using [PyInstaller](https://github.com/pyinstaller/pyinstaller). `freez` has no external dependencies, so can be used on any system with a python interpreter and can build any python program, regardless of the dependencies within it. `freez` requries an internet connection to build programs so that dependencies can be fetched from external locations. `freez` uses to freeze programs, providing the main functionality of the program.
+> *Create executables from interpreted language programs on any minimally configured system.*

+`freez` takes an entry point script for a program and freezes the entire program into an executable file. `freez` has dependency resolution built in, so can be used on any system with a python interpreter' and can build any intepreted program, regardless of the dependencies within it.
-> The entry point script of the program being built should be away from the `freez` directory.

-## Why not use normal PyInstaller?

-PyInstaller will fail if you try to build a program that uses external dependencies which you do not have installed on your system.
-All `freez` does is collect these dependencies and install them into a virtual environment, allowing PyInstaller to build in that environment and also allowing the installed dependencies to be easily cleaned off the system as if they were never there.
-This way any python program can be built into an executable from it's source code without the build machine having any of the program's dependencies pre-installed.
+> ***NOTE:** Intergrated terminals in certain programs may have to be restarted for changes to take effect.*

 ## Requirements